lautaro-bazalo/fx-example/readme.md

 ![img.png](img.png)

-I think that one big benefit of fx are the hooks to startup and shutdown the server.
-You only have to define the functions to run and stop the server and forget about working with channels and signals.
+One big benefit of fx are the hooks to startup and shutdown the server.
+You only have to define the functions to run and stop the server, and you forget about working with channels and signals.

-### Running the APOC
+### Running the POC
 To start up, there is a docker-compose.yaml that will create a mysql database.
-Eventually you can run the project with the command `go run .`
+Finally, you can run the project with the command `go run .`